Home › Editorial Standards

 3

-Study guides are written by contributors who hold or have held the certification being covered, or who have equivalent professional experience with the relevant technology.
-We do not assign technical certification content to generalist writers.
+IT certification guides are written by contributors who hold or have held the certification being covered, or who have equivalent professional experience with the relevant technology.
+Standardized test guides are written by contributors with demonstrated expertise in that testing domain — educators, test prep specialists, or high scorers with subject-matter depth.
+We do not assign specialized exam content to generalist writers.

 4

-Every guide is marked with the exam version it covers.
-When vendors retire an exam version and release a new one, we update our guides and clearly mark which version the guide applies to.
+Every guide is marked with the exam version or edition it covers.
+When vendors retire an exam version, or when testing authorities update the digital format, scoring, or content distribution of a standardized test, we update our guides and clearly mark which version applies.
 We do not leave outdated guides live without version warnings.

 Primary Sources We Use

-• Official exam objectives (AWS, Microsoft, CompTIA, Cisco, ISC2)
+• Official exam objectives (AWS, Microsoft, CompTIA, Cisco, ISC2, Google Cloud)

 • Vendor documentation and learning portals